emmenko/sellmate-demo-node/README.md

 Demo application that shows how to use the [Sellmate REST API](http://www.sellmate.com) to get/display products and collections of a shop.

-To help you access the resources of the Sellmate REST API, you can use the module [sellmate-utils](https://github.com/emmenko/sellmate-utils)
+To help you access the resources of the Sellmate REST API, you can use the module [sellmate-utils](https://github.com/emmenko/sellmate-utils).

-You can check out a live example at [link](http://localhost:8888)
+Check out our live [example](http://sellmate-demo.nodester.com/) hosted on nodester.

 How to get started